mcummings128/python-practice/create-python-venv/README.md

 It may be surprising that virtual environments generally have the same name no matter the project.
 This is because it's way easier to use the command source env/bin/activate or source venv/bin/activate both in manual development and tests and programmatically.
 This also has the benefit of keeping the .gitignore file simple so you're not listing every single virtual environment in it.

-You also don't want to name the virtual environment the same as your project, as this is confusing
+You also don't want to name the virtual environment the same as your project, as this is confusing especially when it comes to directories.

 # Virtual Environments and Storage in a Git repository